MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 In older builds, if a device had a kiosk configuration, which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership failed, the user would see “[nothing shown in start](https://docs.microsoft.com/hololens/hololens-kiosk#kiosk-mode-behavior-changes-for-handling-of-failures)” menu.

-Starting in Windows Insider release, the kiosk experience will fallback to global kiosk configuration (if present) in case of failures during AAD group kiosk mode.
+Starting in this Windows release, the kiosk experience will fallback to global kiosk configuration (if present) in case of failures during AAD group kiosk mode.

 ### New SettingsURIs for Page Settings Visibility